 Mock Trial

-Mock Trial in its eighth year running continues to grow in popularity amongst the kids as well as challenging and competitive program amongst the student body.
-One of 76 schools in Los Angeles County that keeps yearly in the National Constitutional Rights Foundation Mock Trial program, PVHS has but two years reached within the elite eight.
-Individual accolades have been constant as well.
-This year alone, PVHS took home 14 individual awards, including Defense Attorney of the Year, awarded to only one student who exemplifies the skills, demeanor and disposition of a criminal defense attorney.
+Mock Trial continues to grow in popularity amongst the student body as a challenging and competitive elective program.
+One of 76 schools in Los Angeles County that participates annually in the National Constitutional Rights Foundation Mock Trial program, PVHS has almost always reached the elite eight.
+Individual accolades have been constant as well, with PVHS taking home numerous individual awards, including Defense Attorney of the Year, awarded to only one student who exemplifies the skills, demeanor and disposition of a criminal defense attorney.

 Model United Nations